Blue Screen of Death

 💥 Blue Screen Of Death Simulator

 The quickest way to turn a calm office into a command center?
-Flash the big sad face, the QR code, and that dreaded line: “Your device ran into a problem.”
+Flash the big sad face, the QR code, and that memorable line: “Your device ran into a problem.”

 ⚡ Instant Heart-Stopping Credibility